Developed by Tie Jojima, Art History, Baruch College, CUNY

 - If you could produce a video like this, from your own experience, what additional tips would you include for future museum goers?

-This teaching resource is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The Visiting an Art Museum assignment is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.